Add To Favorites

 Bring nature's designs indoors with these golden leaf-printed bookmarks.
 For gifts, make matching picture frames, gift wrap, note paper, and cards.

 Collect one or more fallen leaves with adult supervision.
-Wash your hands when you return indoors.
+Students should wash their hands when they return indoors.
 Do research to identify the leaves.
 From which tree or other plant did they fall?

 With Crayola® Scissors, cut a bookmark-size piece of construction paper.
-Make it slightly wider and longer than your leaves.
+Make it slightly wider and longer than the leaves.

 For a matted look and to make a sturdier bookmark, add a second piece of construction paper.
 Cut it slightly larger than your first piece.
 Gild the edges with gold or another color of tempera.
 Dry.

-Attach the matting piece under your bookmark using Crayola Glue Sticks.
+Attach the matting piece under the bookmark using Crayola Glue Sticks.
 Punch a hole at the top.
 Pull ribbon, raffia, string, or yarn through the hole and tie a knot.

 Remember your travels or take an imaginary trip with your art.
 Any place on Earth can be your destination when you creat